Scoping out the best Nusa Penida snorkel spots, or wondering where you can see manta rays?

 Location: West Nusa Penida

-Located on the west of the island, Manta Bay is a deep-water snorkelling site.
-It’s not a beach, but rather a ‘bay-shaped’ section enclosed by rocks with regular waves.
+Located on the west of the island, it is a deep-water snorkelling site enclosed by rocky cliffs.

 Check out my full guide to Manta Bay Nusa Penida for exactly what to expect and your chances at seeing manta rays.